goaver/api-integration/docs/check-advanced.md

 - <b>returnUrl (optional)</b> - The url to redirect to for the user once they have completed the check enrollment workflow.
 This is generally used for inline workflows.
 The status / complete page will be shown at the end of enrollment if this is not set.

+- <b>checkTypes (optional)</b> - The check types to be used for this check.
+When set, this will override the Check Type defaults and Supplemental Document Types defined in Check Group Settings configuration

+- <b>supplementalDocumentTypes (optional)</b> - The supplemental document types required to be submitted with this check

 #### Example Request
 <pre>
 {